 - You can also give upgrades as part of the offer of purchasing a backend product.

 There Are No Opt-in Offers

 If your website has no features that give the opportunity for future interaction with potential and existing clients, then you will be missing out on more online sales.
-An opt-in offer is a tool used to collect your customer’s email address and other information.
+An opt-in offer is a tool you use to collect your customer’s email address and other information.
 With this strategy in place, you can inform them about new products, sales, promotions, and more.
 In addition, you can receive feedback and suggestions through the same channels, thereby building positive relationships over time.
-To get started with opt-in offers, you can consider the following:

 - Place your opt-in offer in an easy-to-see location on your homepage.
 Experience shows that users’ eyes often go to the top left-hand corner of a page.
 This would be a good place to post an opt-in offer.